Advanced Host Controller Interface: Operating modes

 Many SATA controllers offer selectable modes of operation: legacy Parallel ATA emulation (more commonly called IDE Mode), standard AHCI mode (also known as Native Mode), or vendor-specific RAID (which generally enables AHCI in order to take advantage of its capabilities).
 Intel recommends choosing RAID mode on their motherboards (which also enables AHCI) rather than AHCI/SATA mode for maximum flexibility.
 Legacy mode is a software backward-compatibility mechanism intended to allow the SATA controller to run in legacy operating systems which are not SATA-aware or where a driver does not exist to make the operating system SATA-aware.

 When a SATA controller is configured to operate in IDE Mode, the number of storage devices per controller is usually limited to four (two IDE channels, master device and slave device with up to two devices per channel), compared to the maximum of 32 devices/ports when configured in AHCI mode.
 But the chipset SATA interfaces may emulate more than one "IDE controller" when configured in IDE Mode.

 Operating system support

 AHCI is supported out of the box on Windows Vista and later, Linux-based operating systems (since version 2.6.19 of the kernel), OpenBSD (since version 4.1), NetBSD (since version 4.0), FreeBSD (since version 8.0), macOS, GNU Mach, ArcaOS, eComStation (since version 2.1), and Solaris 10 (since version 8/07).
 DragonFlyBSD based its AHCI implementation on OpenBSD's and added extended features such as port multiplier support.
 Older versions of operating systems require hardware-specific drivers in order to support AHCI.
 Windows XP and older do not provide AHCI support out of the box.
+The Windows inbox AHCI driver (StorAHCI.sys) does not offer hardware acceleration.